 - IT Services

-In order to do so effectively, we’ve had to put together standardized operating procedures that enable us to start things off with each one of our new clients as seamlessly as possible.
-The first 30 days are key to our success.
+In order to serve our clients effectively, we’ve had to put together standardized operating procedures that enable us to start things off with each one of our new clients as seamlessly as possible before we create your internet marketing strategy.
+The first 30 days are key to our success with clients.

 If you have partnered with a marketing company in the past or personally studied it on your own, you’ll quickly find every inbound marketing company does things a bit differently.

-Here are some key questions that our new clients have:
+Here are some key questions that our prospective new clients have:

-At Fannit, we’ve intentionally ironed out the first 30 days of marketing with us into a concise, coherent, and consistent system that removes the overwhelming feelings associated with engaging in a new agency relationship.
+At Fannit, we’ve intentionally ironed out the first 30 days of internet marketing with us into a concise, coherent, and consistent system that removes the overwhelming feelings associated with engaging in a new relationship with an agency.

 As an outline for the main themes of the first 30 days, we use the acronym IRON: